-Our OPEN20 awards selected from open submission in three categories: SOLO, Moving Image and Young Photographers, will launch in June.
+Our OPEN20 awards and showcases will be selected from open submission in three categories: SOLO, Moving Image and Young Photographers.

 Photo Fringe is hugely grateful to Arts Council England, Brighton & Hove City Council and Adur & Worthing Council for supporting Photo Fringe at this difficult time.
 But with significantly reduced funding, Photo Fringe will need to be a collective effort.